Skip to main content

 You must create a Table to build a Map chart.
 To do this, prepare a data set that contains a minimum of:

 • One Dimension.
-This is the primary Dimension that contains the Items you want to represent on the map (e.g., Account or Supplier).
+This is the primary Dimension that contains the Items you want to represent on the map, such as an Account or Supplier.
 To display markers, the latitude and longitude data can be modeled as Metrics or Properties of the primary Dimension.

 • One Metric.
-This Metric contains the primary Dimension (e.g., Account).
+This Metric contains the primary Dimension, like Account.

-You can further customize your map using Metrics that contain the primary Dimension (e.g., Account) to represent:
+You can further customize your map using Metrics that contain the primary Dimension, like Account, to represent:

 • Text or descriptive data to customize the map, like tooltips or marker labels.

 • Number Metrics to customize the size or the colors of the markers.
-Additional Dimensions can be included (e.g., Month) to adjust the data shown via Page Selectors (e.g., Revenue per Month).
+Additional Dimensions, like Month, can be included to adjust the data displayed through Page Selectors, such as Revenue per Month.

 Arrange data in a Table